Irish Genealogy – When to Hire a Genealogist

 I am always willing to tailor my research to the specific requirements of the family.
 However, there are occasions when a genealogist has to spend time searching for family members with negative results.
 Sometimes that is exactly what the client needs – to prove or disprove the existence or verify a story passed down in the family.
 But a minority of clients may not appreciate a negative result.

 Always check their website – does their style or approach appeal to you?
 Once you make the initial contact, do you feel a rapport – do you feel that the genealogist understands your needs?
 How flexible are they or do they have set report packages?
 Are their pricing structures visible?
-The National Library of Ireland and the National Archives of Ireland hold lists of genealogists and researchers on their websites.
+The National Library of Ireland and the National Archives of Ireland provide genealogical assistance and research resources on their websites.

 Another client asked me to find out about her paternal grandmother’s death.
 Her father was reared by his paternal grandparents and only knew she died young and as his father had to work, the child was left with his paternal grandparents.
 I discovered her grandmother died of TB aged 19, a few weeks after giving birth to a daughter who only survived about an hour.
 Nobody in the family knew there was a second child.
 It is a tragic story but bitter sweet, finally knowing what happened.